kneehit/LIDAR-Obstacle-Detection/README.md

 ## Closing thoughts
-1. Tracking can used to keep a record of obstacles
+1. Tracking can used to keep a record of obstacles throughout all the point clouds.
-2. Object detection can further aid in determining the type of obstacle (car, curb, traffic signal, etc.)
+2. 3D Object detection can further aid in determining the type of obstacle (car, traffic signal pole, etc.).